kevintusquared/76774_markdown/markdown.md

 * **Browser** GetMyWeather is supported by all modern browsers that support Javascript.
 * **Javascript** Javascript must be enabled to use GetMyWeather.

-Register for an API key at https://www.getmyweather.com.
-Cost depends on usage; with details available on the website.
-A no-cost key is available for application development and testing.

 ## <a name="get"></a> What is the getWeather method?

 The getWeather method returns an HTML snippet, that the web developer can process with Javascript and/or style with CSS.